lukcic/devops/Kubernetes/basics.md

 ### Replication Controller

-`Replication Controller` - older object.
+`Replication Controller` - older object (historical).
+Shouldn't be used.
 Monitor health of containers to redeploy it if failed on the same or different node if current node fails.
 Works on pods, but it's one level up in structure.

 Using kind of `ReplicationController` minimal configuration needed is amount of replicas and template of pods to create (the same